yuanzhi-zhu/yuanzhi-zhu.github.io/_posts/Blogs/2020-01-24-Make_animation_with_Python.md

 ---
 ## Why I Want To Do This

-As you can see in my previous blogs, I have find the way to play jupyter and oommf with my Android device.
-Also I can use the python package oommfc to run oommf interactively.
-However, the oommfc is way worse than I think: by using it you will losing some very important features of oommf because it just creates and writes codes into a .mif file in a very limited way.
+As you can see in my previous blogs, I have find the way to play Jupyter and OOMMF with my Android device.
+Also I can use the python package OOMMF to run OOMMF interactively.
+However, the OOMMFC is way worse than I think: by using it you will losing some very important features of OOMMF because it just creates and writes codes into a .mif file in a very limited way.

-I still want to run oommf with jupyter because I do not want to open a desktop environment for my phone.
-And I can using subprocesee.Popen to run oommf in command line.
-The results, .omf files, are created in the same folder where the .mif file locates and I want to get a animation in the jupyter cell, which you can't also do with oommfc.
+I still want to run OOMMF with Jupyter because I do not want to open a desktop environment for my phone.
+And I can using ``subprocesee.Popen`` to run OOMMF in command line.
+The results, .omf files, are created in the same folder where the .mif file locates and I want to get a animation in the Jupyter cell, which you can't also do with OOMMFC.

 ## How TO Realize The Animation